-We continue the process of system integration with intermediaries to provide hassle free after-sales service.
+As our continued commitment to offer exemplary & distinguished customer satisfaction, we have finalised an integrated claims processing platform for seamless servicing to stakeholders.
+This process will release desk-time in processing documents and inhibit transparency in the processing time.
 We persist with our customer centric approach and continue to deliver as per customer expectations to ensure that the confidence reposed in us over the years is further enhanced.

+In the drive to broad-base our service offerings, Alliance opened its Zanzibar branch to cater our island-based clients insurance requirements.
 Our mobile application and USSD platform to cater to insurance requirements of the insuring public was successfully rolled out.
-On the digital front, we shall be investing into enhancing our capabilities.
-As a pioneer, we have produced a documentary to enhance insurance awareness in the population, further supported by creative initiatives.
+We designed an agricultural product to address the agri-focused businesses insurance demands, which has been deprived for years, by partnering with 2 major corporates.
+On the digital & innovation front, we shall be investing into enhancing our capabilities to offer innovative products/ platforms for real-time and efficient processes.
+As a pioneer, we have produced a documentary to enhance insurance awareness.
 All these initiatives show our keenness to support enhancement of increase insurance penetration.
 We would continue to look out for cutting edge technology to enhance our capabilities to offer better solutions to our business partners and clientele.